-Adolf Reichwein School in Pohlheim
+Adolf-Reichwein-Schule in Pohlheim

-Adolf Reichwein School is an integrated comprehensive school in Pohlheim in the district of Gießen that has around 620 students from grades 5 to 10.
+Adolf-Reichwein-Schule (ARS) is an integrated comprehensive school in Pohlheim in the district of Gießen that has around 620 students from grades 5 to 10.
 As well as offering vocational and general secondary school diplomas, ARS also provides students with the opportunity to transfer to grade 11.